OUR BOARD

 TINA BAUM

 Tina is from the Gulumirrgin (Larrakia), Wardaman and Karajarri peoples of the Northern Territory and Western Australia with over 30 years’ experience in Australian museums and galleries.
-Tina is Curator of Aboriginal and Torres Strait Islander Art at the National Gallery of Australia, and has previously worked at the Queensland Museum, Museum and Art Gallery of the Northern Territory, and the National Museum of Australia.
+Tina is Senior Curator of Aboriginal and Torres Strait Islander Art at the National Gallery of Australia, and has previously worked at the Queensland Museum, Museum and Art Gallery of the Northern Territory, and the National Museum of Australia.
 Tina is also a Board member of The Arts Law Centre of Australia.
 Tina has served on the CCAS Board since 2015, and brings to the role significant industry-specific knowledge, as well as indigenous engagement, governance and government funding experience.

 COLLEEN KELLY